Godot-Languages-Support/godot-lang-support/README.md

 ### [Lua](https://github.com/gilzoide/lua-gdextension)  👥 🧩 ⚡

-   New and exciting binding that allows to use of Lua both directly and by calling into it from other languages.
+   New and exciting binding that allows Lua to be used both directly and by calling into it from other languages.

 ### [Nim](https://github.com/godot-nim/gdext-nim)  👥 🧩 🔌 🌍 ⚡